To support our efforts please browse our store (books with medicinal info, etc.).

-This plant can grow as high as 30 cm and about 18 cm wide under the perfect conditions although they can be quite short as well.
+This plant can grow as high as 50 cm (20”) tall under the perfect conditions although they can be quite short as well.
+Stems are hairless to lightly hairy, streaked purple, and they are hollow.

 Red Deadnettle.